tovicheung/hanoi-leaderboard/README.md

-This is a live leaderboard service used to host mathematics club events at my school.
+This is a live leaderboard system, which is a part of a mathematics club event at my school.

 ## Schema